Chase Sapphire Preferred Card vs. Chase Sapphire Reserve

 Why you should get the Chase Sapphire Reserve

 If you spend much of your time each year on a plane and can fully maximize all the added credits and benefits offered by this card, the Reserve is right for you.

 Anyone who already frequently spends on rideshare and delivery services, travels often and is looking for lounge access to make long airport waiting periods a little more comfortable will be happy choosing the Reserve.

-The Chase Sapphire Reserve comes with a plethora of perks, including a $300 annual travel credit, complimentary Lyft Pink and DoorDash DashPass memberships and free VIP lounge access in over 1,300 airports.
+The Chase Sapphire Reserve comes with a plethora of perks, including a $300 annual travel credit, complimentary Lyft Pink and free VIP lounge access in over 1,300 airports.

 Further, the card offers trip cancellation and interruption insurance, emergency evacuation and transportation coverage.
 And when you use your card to book car rentals, you can receive primary rental car insurance that covers damages before your personal auto insurance does.

 Ultimate Rewards points are redeemable in many forms: cash back, statement credit, gift cards, merchandise and travel experiences.
 Another valuable option (similar to the Preferred) is to redeem your points toward statement credits for Airbnb and Away purchases (through awaytravel.com) for an extra 50 percent value.
 This is a Pay Yourself Back feature available through March 31, 2022, and purchases must have been made within the past 90 days.